deltaDAO/pontusx-registry-hooks/README.md

 - 🪶 **Minimal Bundle Size**: Uses SWR for efficient caching (~5kb)
 - ⚡ **Instant Lookups**: Cached registry prevents API spam when resolving 50+ addresses
+- 📄 **Smart Pagination**: Automatically fetches all pages in parallel for complete registry data
 - 🎯 **Type-Safe**: Full TypeScript support with strict mode
 - 🔄 **Framework Agnostic**: Works with Next.js, Vite, and any React app
 - 📦 **Zero Config**: Works out of the box with sensible defaults